cromigon/ubooquity-docker/README.md

 Once the container is up:
 - go to http://{YOUR_IP_ADDRESS}:2502/admin and do your configuration according to the [ubooquity documentation](https://vaemendis.github.io/ubooquity-doc/).
 - Then, you can access Ubooquity through http://{YOUR_IP_ADDRESS}:2202
+- In order to keep your containers up to date automatically, I recommand you to use [Watchtower](https://github.com/v2tec/watchtower) that will do the job for you :)

 # License